mukoedo1993/CS_courses_mukoedo_Online/web_developer_job/Chap13/OOP/README.txt

-Q1: What is Object-Oriented programming?
+Q1: What is Object-Oriented programming(OOP)?

 Stop thinking in terms of individual variables and functions.